ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 In this case, the value of the `ComboboxField` will be the filter that was most-recently typed by the user in Step 2.
 Thus, the user's previously-selected option/value from Step 1 will have been lost.

 To preserve the original option/value from Step 1, you can track the user's most-recently selected option in local state.
 Then, when the user leaves the `ComboboxField` (or submits the form), you can set its value back to the `label` of the previously-selected option.
-(If the previously-selected option is still in the currently-loaded list of options, then you can set the `ComboboxField`'s value to the option's `value` instead.)
+(If the previously-selected option is still in the currently-loaded list of options, then you can set the `ComboboxField`'s value to the option's `value` instead, if you prefer.)
 This guarantees you that will always know the async option which the user most-recently chose.

 #### Using `clearable`/`unclearable` Mode